rhysd/actionlint/docs/checks.md

     secrets: inherit
 ```

-This means that actionlint cannot know the workflow inherits secrets or not when checking a reusable workflow.
-To solve this
+This means that actionlint cannot know whether the workflow inherits secrets or not when checking a reusable workflow.
-issue, actionlint assumes that
+To solve this issue, actionlint assumes that

 - when `secrets:` is omitted in a reusable workflow, the workflow inherits secrets from a caller
 - when `secrets:` exists in a reusable workflow, the workflow inherits no other secret